RaulFD-creator/eztorch4conv/index.md

 ![](./eztorch4conv.png)

 Working on my Master's Thesis I found that there were not many easy to use implementation of MC-DCNN models or even DCNN in Pytorch.
 This package I hope will provide a clear user-friendly environment to simplify the Pytorch sintaxis by wrapping most of its functionality in easier to understand main classes.
-First stage of the development will be to introduce basic functionality for DCNN and MC-DCNN models.
+Current stage of development focuses on diversifying activation function choices to increase versatility.

 ### Copyright